Visiting Artist | Feb 4 - 18, 2019

 At MANCC, Krebs and her collaborators worked to integrate the substantial range of material they had already generated, while experimenting with compositional strategies like rear screen projection, voice over, and video that integrated aerial perspectives into the live performance.

 During their time at MANCC, they made many connections at FSU to research drone-assisted disaster recovery, web-based marketing algorithms, and perception in virtual reality environments.
 Krebs began her residency with a trip to FSU’s innovation hub, where she experienced the possibilities of virtual reality.
 She furthered these explorations by meeting with Professor of Communication, Dr. Andrew Opel, and working with two of his students to shoot 360 degree footage and experience virtual reality through an oculus rift headset.
 Further, with drone operator Rillan Desalla, Krebs shot drone footage that was later projected during the informal showing that she and her collaborators hosted at the FSU School of Dance.
 To further inform her work, Krebs also met with Professor Charles Hofacker in the School of Business and David Merrick in the Emergency Management Program.

-Escapes & Reversals will premiere as part of the In>Time Performance Festival on March 7-9, 2019 at Unity Lutheran Church in Chicago.
+Escapes & Reversals premiered as part of the In>Time Performance Festival on March 7-9, 2019 at Unity Lutheran Church in Chicago.